 In 2023, Hughes was awarded the FLOW Watercolour Prize by Wollongong Art Gallery.
 She has been selected as a finalist in the 2023, 2022 and 2018 Sir John Sulman Prize at Art Gallery of NSW; the National Works on Paper Prize at Mornington Peninsula Regional Gallery in 2018; and the 2017 Ramsay Art Prize at Art Gallery of South Australia.
 Hughes completed a Bachelor of Visual Arts at the Queensland University of Technology, Brisbane in 2001 and a PhD in Art Theory at the College of Fine Art (UNSW) in 2009.
 She currently lives in Brisbane and lectures in Fine Art and Expanded Practice at the Queensland College of Art.

-Photography: James Caswell
+Photography by James Caswell

 Sullivan+Strumpf acknowledge the Indigenous People of this land, the traditional custodians on whose Country we work, live and learn.
 We pay respect to Elders, past and present, and recognise their continued connection to culture, land, waters and community.